Comprehensive Homeless Assistance for New Career Employment (CHANCE) is available in Jasper County.

 The CHANCE program provides a service not currently being served by other programs in our area.
-This program is designed to help people experiencing homelessness find and retain employment.
+We help people experiencing homelessness find and retain employment.
 We specifically target homeless individuals and provide 80 hours of life skills training to help get them prepared to job search, support through case management while job searching and case management support to help retain the job.

-For more information about how to apply please contact Cinday by calling 627-2015 or by emailing her at email@example.com.
+For more information about how to apply please contact Cindy or call: 627-2015.

 Greg had been out of work for nine months.
 Having lived in Arizona for the past 32 years he felt it was time to expand his horizons.
 He relocated to Missouri in January of 2014 to be closer to his daughter whom he had not seen for eight years.
 The decision to leave for the Midwest was instant; he packed light and caught a bus within 5 days.
 He began looking for work and encountered a few obstacles.
 He sought temporary shelter and continued to look for work, however by May he was put out of the shelter, had no job, and no options.
 Greg set up camp in the woods and lived outside for some time.